Professor David Olusoga Schools Lectures

 Who can we trust?
 Where can we find reliable information?
 How can we decide whose story to believe?
 The skills you learn on a History degree are more relevant than ever.

-Year 12/13 students are invited to join Professor David Olusoga, historian, writer, broadcaster, and BAFTA-winning filmmaker, for an engaging and thought-provoking lecture, hosted at our partner Factory International's Aviva Studios in central Manchester.
+Year 12/13 students are invited to join Professor David Olusoga, historian, writer, broadcaster, and BAFTA-winning filmmaker, for an engaging and thought-provoking lecture.
 As Professor of Public History at The University of Manchester, David explores why the study of history is vital in shaping both the present and future.
 Expect an exciting discussion on how Black British History can reveal hidden narratives and why it is crucial to bring these stories to the forefront.

 Don’t miss this exciting opportunity to deepen your understanding of history and its relevance to the world today and tomorrow.

-Presented by The University of Manchester’s History Department and Creative Manchester, in partnership with Factory International.
+Presented by The University of Manchester’s History Department and Creative Manchester.

 How to book & details:

-This event is free and suitable for students in KS5.
+This event is free and suitable for students in KS3-5.

 Recordings of previous events